 There is also a limited amount of portable sound equipment which can also be signed out for student productions and events.
 Specific training in the operation and usage of the equipment is required.
-Students may request advance to use this equipment by contacting the Assistant Director of Production.
+Students may make a request in advance to use this equipment by contacting the Assistant Director of Production.
 Access is based on proposed usage, duration, availability and contingent on receiving proper training.